Mycophenolate (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are breastfeeding or if you have kidney disease, high blood pressure, or stomach ulcers or other digestive problems.
+- Tell your doctor if you are breastfeeding or if you have kidney disease, liver disease, high blood pressure, stomach or bowel problems, or rare genetic disease (including Lesch-Nyhan syndrome, Kelley-Seegmiller syndrome).

 - This medicine may cause the following problems: